-First of all, understand the fact that Setting Time of Concrete and setting time of cement are two different parameters.
+First of all, understand the fact that the Setting Time of Concrete and the setting time of cement are two different parameters.
 For finding out the setting time of cement we use standard Vicat apparatus and this test is performed in a laboratory in control of temperature.
 Both the final and initial setting of cement indicates the quality of cement.

 The Setting Time of Concrete completely differs from the setting time of cement.
-The setting time of cement does not match or compare cement setting time with which the concrete is made.
+The setting time of cement does not match or compare the cement setting time with which the concrete is made.
 The concrete setting time mostly depends upon the w/c ratio, temperature conditions, type of cement, use of mineral admixture, use of plasticizer, in particular, retarding plasticizer.

 The significance of setting the parameter of concrete is more important for site engineers than setting the time of cement.
-For keeping the concrete we use retarding plasticizers, which increases the setting time of concrete, and the duration up to which concrete remains in the plastic condition is of special interest.
+For keeping the concrete we use retarding plasticizers, which increase the setting time of concrete, and the duration up to which concrete remains in the plastic condition is of special interest.

 The concrete setting time is determined by using a penetrometer test.
 This test is conducted as per IS 8142 of 1976 and ASTM C – 403.

-In this test, an apparatus used is having a minimum lateral dimension about 150mm and depth is also 150mm.
-To perform this test there is 6 plungers or penetration needle with bearing areas of 645, 323, 161, 65, 32 and 16 mm2.
+In this test, an apparatus used is having a minimum lateral dimension of about 150mm and depth is also 150mm.
+To perform this test there is 6 plungers or penetration needle with bearing areas of 645, 323, 161, 65, 32, and 16 mm2.

 Each needle is placed at a distance of 25 mm from the bearing area.
 A device with hydraulic force is provided to measure the force required to cause penetration of the needle.